What I love about the Sony (Xperia) Tablet S:

 - Sluggish Android OS (But way better than other more sluggish tablets)

 All in all, if you own a Sony Home Theater system and Bravia TV (Review), this is a must have tablet.
-A wireless mouse and keyboard probably cost 1/3 of this tablet, since this Sony Tablet S was given for free to me when I purchase a Sony TV, it doesn’t make any sense to sell it and have it replaced with a Logitech wireless keyboard.
+A wireless mouse and keyboard probably cost 1/3 of this tablet, since this Sony Tablet S was given for free to me when I purchased a Sony TV, it doesn’t make any sense to sell it and have it replaced with a Logitech wireless keyboard.

 From Android 3 to Ice Cream Sandwitch 4